sageserpent-open/kineticMerge/README.md

 For now, consider this in **BETA** release.
 Be brave - or run away.

-Bear in mind you can use either `--no-commit` or rollback with `git reset --hard`, but know what you're doing before you use the second technique.
+Bear in mind you can use either `--no-commit` or rollback with `git merge --abort` or `git reset --hard`, but know what you're doing before you use the third technique.

 ## Simple Use Cases
 [Behold the Chamber of Horrors...](./documents/EXAMPLES.md)